api-platform/docs/deployment/kubernetes.md

 ## Preparing Your Cluster and Your Local Machine

-1. Create a Kubernetes cluster on your preferred Cloud provider or install Kubernetes locally on your servers
+1. Create a Kubernetes cluster on your preferred Cloud provider or install Kubernetes locally on your servers.
-2. Install [Helm](https://helm.sh/) locally and on your cluster following their documentation
+2. Install [Helm](https://helm.sh/) locally and on your cluster following their documentation.
-3. Be sure to be connected to the right Kubernetes container e.g. running: `gcloud config get-value core/project`
+3. Be sure to be connected to the right Kubernetes container e.g. running: `gcloud config get-value core/project`.
 4. Update the Helm repo: `helm repo update`

 ## Creating and Publishing the Docker Images